-Participants will be asked to complete the following patient reported outcome measures at baseline, 18, 30, 42 and 54 weeks after randomisation:
+Participants will be asked to complete the following patient reported outcome measures at baseline, 18, 30, 42 and 54 weeks after randomisation; these have been incorporated into a single patient questionnaire booklet (Patient Questionnaire Booklet 1):

-- Oswestry Disability Questionnaire

-- Modified Roland-Morris outcome score for sciatica

-- Core Outcome Measures Index

-- EQ-5D-5L

-- Numerical rating score for leg and back pain

-The questionnaires to be completed at baseline, treatment visit and 18 week and 54 week follow up will be provided to the participant at the scheduled clinic visits and completed in clinic.
-It is estimated that the questionnaires will take approximately 15 minutes to complete and participants will be advised of the extended visit time prior to their appointment.
+- Oswestry Disability Questionnaire - Modified Roland-Morris outcome score for sciatica - Core Outcome Measures Index (including Likert scale for treatment satisfaction) - EQ-5D-5L - Numerical rating score for leg and back pain necessary support to participants to ensure the questionnaires are completed correctly and returned to CTRC either by site or by the participant in accordance with the schedule for followup.
+It is estimated that the questionnaires will take approximately 15 minutes to complete and participants should be advised of the extended visit time prior to their appointment.

+Patient Questionnaire Booklet 1 (to be completed at baseline, week 18 and week 54 week follow up) will be provided to the participant at the scheduled clinic visits and completed in clinic.
+Resource Use Questionnaire Booklet 2 is to be completed at the treatment visit before treatment and will be provided to the participant in pre-op.